cossacklabs/repometascore/README.md

 # License

-"Risky Code Hunter" is distributed under the terms of the Apache License (Version 2.0).
+"RepoMetaScore" is distributed under the terms of the Apache License (Version 2.0).

 This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.